 Where there is a conflict of interest involving an IRB member, the IRB Chair (or designee) will remind the IRB member to recuse him/herself from the discussion and vote by leaving the room when there is a conflict for the particular action item under review.
-If the IRB member is a member of the research team, the member may provide additional information if requested by the board but exits the room before final discussion and vote.
 Known conflicts of interest of an IRB member are also noted on the agenda, which is made available to all members prior to the IRB meeting.